You are viewing a story from harrypotterfanfiction.com

 Any method they chose of moving to a room behind him would cause a sound, something that Alastor would surely hear and thus be ready for their arrival.

 He strained his ears to hear anything outside of his bedroom door but he heard nothing.
 Either the intruder had cast a silencing spell on their footsteps, making them undetectable (and thus the intruder a smarter, more dangerous person), or they weren’t there.
-He cast a spell on the door that would alert him to any movement near to it and sealed it with “Defigio” to prevent anyone but him from opening the door.
+He cast a spell on the door that would alert him to any movement near to it and sealed it with “Defigio” to prevent anyone but him from opening it.

 It was only then that he turned his attention to the dim, golden representation of his house in front of him.
 He could easily make out the steadily blinking light that marked the intruder’s position in his house—he hadn’t made it too far into the house yet.

-Sighing, and mumbling a curse at the person who had troubled him in the early hours of the morning – he was getting older and thus he was growing even more reluctant to wake up early, though he would never let reluctance stop him from fighting – he stood and stretched him limbs.
+Sighing, and mumbling a curse at the person who had troubled him in the early hours of the morning – he was getting older and thus was growing even more reluctant to wake up early, though he would never let reluctance stop him from fighting – he stood and stretched him limbs.
 He winced as he heard his wrists crackle – he had put them under much strain during his years as an Auror and no matter how many spells the Healers cast they refused to return to their former performance.

 Still—even though he was tense and tired and sore, he relished the fact that he was once again required to defend himself.
 You could say that it was what he’d been born and bred for.
-He’d been growing bored, even though he had the new year at Hogwarts to look forward to… Which started that day!
+He’d been growing bored, soft, even though he had the new year at Hogwarts to look forward to… Which started that day!

 He cast the silencing spell on his feet and moved towards his door, taking down the locking spell and passing through it.